sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

   </figcaption>
 </figure>

 Besides, it creates unnecessary tension between the business side and the technology side.
-Developers often feel like they have to fight for long overdue improvements.
+Developers often feel like they have to fight for long-overdue improvements.
 The product owner can't understand why stories take twice as long as before.

 Sure, taking on some [tech debt](https://martinfowler.com/bliki/TechnicalDebt.html) can be a valid tactical decision.
 But let's be honest, we're just normalizing the practice of writing substandard software if we keep doing this.